 Design and Display

 The Aluminum Unibody is well tucked in within the frame of the Nokia 7 Plus.
 It clearly brings back Nokia's nostalgic ideals from the past viz. sturdiness and durability.
 The some-how matte-finish gives an edge to the phone, while another element that adds value to the design is the Copper lining running along the sides.
 Both White and Black color variants use the same elements to enhance the elegance of the already premium looking handset.
-The Copper accent used around the camera module, display and fingerprint sensor do reveal a great sense of design-orientation.
+The Copper accent used around the camera module, display and fingerprint sensor does reveal a great sense of design-orientation.
 Moreover, this is so far the most suitably and elegantly designed device from HMD-headed Nokia.
 The ceramic-like coating also conceals the not-worth-revealing antenna line and kudos to Nokia for that. [what's the point of showing that anyway]

 Talking about the frontal design.
 The tower aspect ratio proves to be going hand-in-hand with the size and ergonomics of the device.
-Although, the bezels are minimum at the sides of the display, Nokia could have tried to reduce the same at the bottom or top, which would have possibly given space to reduce the overall size.
+Although the bezels are minimum at the sides of the display, Nokia could have tried to reduce the same at the bottom or top, which would have possibly given space to reduce the overall size.
 Nonetheless, the Nokia 7 Plus does look stunning.

 As far as the physical dimension is concerned, the Nokia 7 plus scales 158.4 x 75.6 x 8.0mm.
 Placement of the buttons and ports do seem to have gotten the right spots.
 The cutaway for Type-C USB port, speaker and primary microphone at the bottom does seem neat.
 The Volume Rocker and Power Button on the right side, Hybrid SIM tray on the left side and thankfully a 3.5mm headphone input seem to be traditionally placed.
 However, I personally think the Nokia branding beside the front camera is not helping.
 It's somehow breaking the symmetry of the frontal design.
-It it was that important, Nokia can possibly have it on the left side.
-Even if they loose the branding above the display, it should make sense, because the Nokia 7 plus already has it in the rear side.
+It was that important, Nokia can possibly have it on the left side.
+Even if they lose the branding above the display, it should make sense, because the Nokia 7 plus already has it in the rear side.

 The Nokia 7 Plus packs a 6-inch (2160 × 1080 pixels) Full HD+ display offering 403 ppi density.
-The trending aspect ratio of 18:9 featuring display has a 2.5D curved glass layered on top along with Corning Gorilla glass 3 protection.
+The trending aspect ratio of 18:9 featuring display has a 2.5D curved glass layered on top along with Corning Gorilla Glass 3 protection.
 Despite being IPS LCD the display is pretty clear and crisp.
 The touch response is quite fast.
 It does have a decent screen-to-body ratio of approximately 77%.

 One of the areas on display which I particularly liked was the sunlight legibility.
-Compared to most of the devices in the same range, the Nokia 7 Plus has the edge even with a LCD display.
+Compared to most of the devices in the same range, the Nokia 7 Plus has the edge even with an LCD display.

 With 60Hz refresh rate and all the above features, the Nokia 7 Plus is above average in its category.
-However, it should be noted that the device has average display when compared with the likes or latest devices from Samsung, Sony and others.
+However, it should be noted that the device has average display when compared with the likes or latest devices from Samsung, Sony, and others.

 Hardware and Software: Performance